alictai/comp20-atai/frogger/README.txt

 		draw_logs - draws the log sprites
 		draw_turtles - draws turtle sprites
-		draw_turtle_group - draws a single grouping of turtles
+		draw_turtle_group - draws a single grouping of turtles draw_fly - draws the fly at random times on random logs

 No JavaScript errors exist in the console.